google/flutter-desktop-embedding/plugins/README.md

 ## Using Plugins

-Since the plugins in this repository are not intended to live here long term, and the `flutter` tool's plugin support isn't finalized all platforms yet, these plugins are not published on pub.dev like normal Flutter plugins.
+Since the plugins in this repository are not intended to live here long term, and the `flutter` tool's plugin support isn't finalized on all platforms yet, these plugins are not published on pub.dev like normal Flutter plugins.
 Instead, you should include them directly from this repository.